ScHoolboy Q Announces New Album ‘Blue Lips’ With Teaser Trailer

 ScHoolboy Q is coming and though he’s been out the game for a minute, it seems like he’ll be making up for lost time with a new album that’s quite lengthy.

 On Thursday (Feb.
-1), the TDE artist took to his website to drop off a video teaser trailer for his upcoming, Blue Lips, and in the video showcased the song titles which will be on his sixth studio album such as “Thank God 4 Me,” “Love Birds,” and “Lost Times.”
+1), the TDE artist took to his website to drop off a video teaser trailer for his upcoming album, Blue Lips, and in the video showcased the song titles, which will be on his sixth studio album such as “Thank God 4 Me,” “Love Birds” and “Lost Times.”
 Though the video didn’t name any guest artists that may be featured on the album, one would expect to hear from the likes of his fellow TDE family such as Kendrick Lamar, Jay Rock and of course, SZA.
 Well, at least we hope we do.

 -